parkpow/platerec-documentation/source/index.html.md

 # Introduction

-Welcome to the Plate Recognizer API!
+Welcome to the Plate Recognizer Snapshot API!
 You can use our API to access our API endpoints, which can read license plates from images.
-For detailed instructions on how to install the SDK, go [here](https://app.platerecognizer.com/sdk/).
+For detailed instructions on how to install the SDK, go [here](https://app.platerecognizer.com/sdk/?utm_source=docs&utm_medium=website).

 We have multiple language bindings.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication

-Plate Recognizer API is only available to registered users.
-You first have to register and **[get an API key](https://platerecognizer.com/)**.
+Plate Recognizer Snapshot API is only available to registered users.
+[Sign up](https://app.platerecognizer.com/accounts/signup/?utm_source=docs&utm_medium=website) for a Free Trial and get an **API key**.
 It has to be included in all API calls.
 The HTTP **headers** must contain:

 `Authorization: Token API_TOKEN`